Sanitary Sewer Improvements

 People may hear noises or gurgling sounds from their plumbing during the cleaning/televising process.
 Toilet seats should be kept down to prevent water from splashing.

 For residents with floor drains, sinks, bathtubs or showers that are seldom used, the plumbing traps (U-shaped pipe) may dry out as water evaporates over time allowing odors as well as noise into the home during cleaning or rehab operations.
 Filling traps with water helps mitigate those inconveniences.

 Storm Sewer Lining

 Sanitary and storm sewer work will generally be taking place between 7 a.m. to 5 p.m.
 Monday to Friday.
 Construction is expected to be completed on all projects by February 2022, weather permitting.

-The project is necessary to keep sanitary and sewer lines in proper working condition.
+The sanitary and storm projects are necessary to keep sanitary and sewer lines in proper working condition.
 The City appreciates the public's cooperation during the coming months.

 The contractor has provided a work schedule, but please note, the schedule is subject to change due to inclement weather conditions.